-The Truth About Houdini was originally produced for the BBC in 1970 by David C. Rea and Patria Pictures Ltd. It was set to premiere on BBC One on Tuesday, November 10, 1970, but it appears to have been was postponed until December 29, 1970.
-It repeated on April 25, 1973 and December 18, 1973.
+The Truth About Houdini was originally produced for the BBC in 1970 by David C. Rea and Patria Pictures Ltd. It first aired on BBC One on Tuesday, November 10, 1970 at 9:20 PM (it was following by Monty Python's Flying Circus).
+It repeated on December 29, 1970, April 25, 1973 and December 18, 1973.

 The very first screening in the U.S. was at Ulster County Community College in Kingston, NY, on November 9, 1975.
 Curiously, newspaper accounts record the title as "The Great Escape Artist."
 The screening was attended by Walter B. Gibson and Sidney Radner who introduced the film and participated in a Q&A.

-It's not generally known that the producers of the documentary secured permission to use the Houdini voice recordings, discovered in 1970, from the widow of John Mulholland.
+It's not generally known that the producers of the documentary secured permission to use the Houdini voice recordings discovered in 1970 from the widow of John Mulholland.
 They even acquired high quality reproductions of both Water Torture Cell speeches.
 But for whatever reason, Houdini's voice was left out of the final cut.

 While now dated, The Truth About Houdini is still a fascinating documentary and must watch for all Houdini buffs.
 While it has never been commercially released on home video, a bootleg version under the title "The Magic of Houdini" (not to be confused with the Alan Davies doc of the same name) has appeared from time to time.
 Currently Amazon has it available as a streaming video.